shenmuxin/uav_tracking_metaRL/README.md

 ## 0. Statement

-<font color=red>This work has been submitted to CCC2024.
+**This work has been submitted to CCC2024.
 If you use my code, please be sure to cite my paper in the future.
-Thank you!</font>
+Thank you!**

 ## 1. Main Results